The Seven Deadly Sins of eBay Sellers

 the title, eBay’s Best Match search engine also looks for keywords

-in the first 100 characters of your description).
+in the first 100 characters, not words, of your description).

 ||List all important features such as color, size,